-Information about Amr Ibn Al Aas mosque Cairo, tours and Online Booking
+Information about Amr Ibn Al Aas mosque Cairo, tours, Booking

 Amr Ibn Al Aas Mosque Cairo is the first and oldest mosque which built on the land of Egypt.
 In fact, the mosque of Amr Ibn Al Aas erected in 642 AC by Amr Ibn Al Aas.
 He was the commander of the Muslim army that conquered Egypt.
 Amr Ibn Al Aas Mosque Cairo also known as Taj Al Jawamie (Crown of Mosques.
 It also Known as Al Jamie Al Ateeq (the Ancient Mosque).
 And it also known as Masjid Ahl Al Rayah (Mosque of Banner Holders).
 Amr Ibn Al Aas Mosque Cairo built on the site of Amr Ibn Al Aas’s tent at Fustat.
 It is the oldest existing mosque, not just in Cairo, but the entire African Continent.
 Amr Ibn Al Aas Mosque Cairo located north of the Roman Fortress of Babylon.
 It actually on the edge of Fustat, the temporary city founded by Amr.